 Section 3 — Animals

-• Only ADA-recognized service animals are permitted inside Town buildings.
+• Only ADA-recognized service animals—which must remain under the control of their handler at all times—are permitted inside Town buildings.
 Emotional support animals and pets are not permitted.

-• Service animals must remain under the control of their handler at all times. -
+• Exceptions to this Section are as follows:

+-Veterinary clinics (inoculation, spaying, and neutering) are permissible at the Community Center.

+-The Clerk’s office (a separate entity within the Town Hall) is wholly exempt from this policy, due to the nature of its responsibility for dog licensing.

 Section 4 — Conduct Standards